 Creating an Interdepartmental Cluster

 Individualized clusters can be proposed with the support of two faculty members.
 These clusters generally consist of courses from three separate departments.
-Talk to multidisciplinary studies advisor in Lattimore 203 before submitting a proposal.
+Talk to multidisciplinary studies advisor before submitting a proposal.

 The deadlines for submitting proposals are April 1 and November 1.
-Proposal forms are available in Lattimore 203.
+Proposal forms are available in the Multidisciplinary Studies Center.

 Hajim School of Engineering and Applied Sciences

 BS in Engineering and Applied Sciences

 Students who want to pursue the BS in interdepartmental engineering (IDE) should meet first with a Hajim School advisor in the College Center for Advising Services to discuss the process.
 An IDE major requires that students propose and complete three sequences of technical courses of their own choosing, and complete an independent study that culminates in a written senior thesis or design project.
 The Interdepartmental Programs in Engineering (IDE) Committee reviews each proposal and may accept it, reject it, or require it to be modified.
 The program approved by the IDE Committee for a given student constitutes that student's degree requirements.